 Brenon indeed wandered far in Jamaica.
-He constructed wild sets, including a Moorish city as a backdrop that went up in flames in the final scene of the film; he used crocodiles and camels were brought in from Connecticut where they were part of a circus for one short scene.
-He built a gnome village, using local children to play gnomes, and massive amounts of mosquito netting was required to control the insects.
+He constructed wild sets, including a Moorish city as a backdrop that went up in flames in the final scene.
+Brenon used crocodiles and camels brought in from a circus in Connecticut for one short scene.
+He built a gnome village, using local children to play gnomes.
+Massive amounts of mosquito netting was required to control the insects.
 He employed more than 10,000 extras.

 Part of the buildup was Hollywood hype.
 But not all.
-After a year in the Jamaican jungle, Brenon had spent more than $1 million (the first time in history so much was spent on a movie).
+After a year in the Jamaican jungle, Brenon had spent more than $1 million — the most ever for a movie.
 Fox was furious when he saw what Brenon had returned with.

-Kellerman made headlines when she visited Boston in 1907 and was arrested at Revere Beach for swimming in a one-piece bathing suit.
+Kellerman made headlines when she visited Boston in 1907.
+She got arrested at Revere Beach for swimming in a one-piece bathing suit.
 Great indignation and the Kellerman line of swimsuits resulted.

-She topped herself in Brenon’s film, A Daughter of the Gods, giving Fox one of the earliest nude scenes ever filmed – if he could somehow get it into shape to put on a screen.
+She topped herself in Brenon’s film, A Daughter of the Gods, giving Fox one of the earliest nude scenes ever filmed.
+But he had to somehow get the film into shape to put on a screen.

 Fox turned to Hartford’s Hettie Gray Baker for help.
-Baker, like many pioneers of the film industry, didn’t start in the business.
-Born in 1881, she was a Simmons College educated librarian who worked at the Hartford Public Library, a school for social workers in Boston and then as a law librarian for the Hartford Bar Association.
+Baker, like many pioneers of the film industry, didn’t start out in the business.
+Born in 1881, she was a Simmons College-educated librarian who worked at the Hartford Public Library/ She also worked at a school for social workers in Boston and then as a law librarian for the Hartford Bar Association.

 Six months later, she sold another.
 The pace of her work picked up and she moved to California.
 “I sometimes think I was too dull to think of giving up.
 It just never did occur to me,” she explained years later.

-In California Baker was getting a reputation as a sharp thinker with a light touch.
-She believed the words that flashed on the screen in the old silent movies shouldn’t tell the story, they should set up the viewer so she would anticipate the coming scene.
+In California Baker earned a reputation as a sharp thinker with a light touch.
+She believed the words that flashed on the screen in the old silent movies shouldn’t tell the story.
+Instead, they should set up the viewer to anticipate the coming scene.

 Fox’s intuition paid off.
-Baker turned the project around and it launched in theaters to largely critical success.
-Though the critics were baffled by the story, the spectacle of the movie kept audiences entranced as Annette Kellerman, who would later write the book Physical Beauty and How to Keep It, danced for the Sultan and dove 100 feet off a tower into the ocean to save herself.
-Along the way she tastefully revealed her spectacular body for theater goers.
+Baker turned the project around, and it launched in theaters to largely critical success.
+Though the story baffled the critics were baffled, the spectacle of the movie kept audiences entranced.
+Annette Kellerman, who would later write the book Physical Beauty and How to Keep It, danced for the Sultan and dove 100 feet off a tower into the ocean to save herself.
+Along the way she tastefully revealed her spectacular body for theatergoers.

 Baker believed that when her name, as H.G.
 Baker, appeared in the film’s credits it was the first time a woman film editor was ever acknowledged.

-A Daughter of the Gods helped grow Kellerman’s fame, and she went on to make several more films, including Queen of the Sea, which filmed in Bar Harbor where Kellerman caused considerable stir working in her trademark mermaid costume.
+A Daughter of the Gods helped grow Kellerman’s fame, and she went on to make several more films.
+One of them, Queen of the Sea, filmed in Bar Harbor.
+Kellerman caused considerable stir in the seaside resort by working in her trademark mermaid costume.

-A Daughter of the Gods marked a complete breakdown in Brenon and Fox’s relationship.
-Fox tried to strip Brenon’s name from the final release of the film, and Brenon sued to have it restored.
+A Daughter of the Gods marked a complete breakdown in the relationship between Brenon and Fox.
+Fox tried to strip Brenon’s name from the final release of the film.
+Brenon then sued to have it restored.
 More lawsuits followed with the two bickering over rights and contracts.